Hobart Tour Australia Day Weekend 2021

 Back Row: – Bruce Coppock, John Fish, William Stonehouse, Tom Robertson, Rob Bevilacqua, Bruce Pendlebury, Alison Pendlebury (Scorer), Brian Gream.

 Front row: – Scott McCallum, Ken Yardy (Tour Manager), Lachlan Stonehouse, Steve Kish, John Wise, Matthew McCallum, James Morrison .

 Absent: – Paul Moorhouse, Antony Wood, Dennis Cameron, Dave Stewart.

 All Past Tours

-The Sri Lanka Tour in 2019 was the Club’s 35th overseas tour in the past 31 years (plus four other separate tours to Norfolk Island, Lord Howe Island, Tasmania and Cairns):
+The Sri Lanka Tour in 2019 was the Club’s 35th overseas tour in the past 31 years (plus five other separate tours to Cairns, Lord Howe Island, Norfolk Island, Perth and Tasmania):

 - 1989 Fiji